Preschool Support Worker

-- Attend regular staff meetings with staff, families, and other organizations.
+- Attend regular meetings with staff, families, and other organizations.

 - Work with appropriate agencies to acquire resources for children requiring extra support.

-- Assist child with developing appropriate social skills.
+- Ensure child’s emotional safety by assisting with developing appropriate social skills.

 - Ensure classroom safety as outlined by Child Care Licensing Regulations; follow proper facility protocol.